Viewing entries in

 COMPANION HORSE ONLY

 “Nemo” is a 2018 chestnut gelding who retired from racing after 15 starts.
 Unfortunately, he developed osselets (bone growths) on his fetlocks while on the track from the high demand and stress of the sport.
-Because the joints are involved, it is not recommended that he do much riding.
+Because the joints are involved, it is not recommended that he not be ridden.
 He is comfortable now and we’d like him to stay that way, so we are offering him as a companion horse only.
-He has a lovely temperament and is gorgeous to look at - he would make a wonderful addition to any herd!
+He has a goofy temperament and is gorgeous to look at - he would make a wonderful addition to any herd!

 Comment